ewrogers/SleepHunter4/README.md

 If there is a new version available, you can update to it which will download, install, and restart SleepHunter.

 **NOTE**: Your user settings **will be preserved**, but all other existing data files will be overwritten.

+## Finding Memory Pointers 🔎

+SleepHunter relies on reverse-engineered memory addresses that point to game data within the client.
+These are read at runtime which allow the application to be aware of character location, stats, inventory, skills, spells, and UI state.

+These are likely to change each client version and must be re-located with new offsets to continue functioning properly.

+These are defined in the `Versions.xml` file, and are mostly either `StaticVariable` or `DynamicVariable` types.

+### Static Variables

+You can think of a `StaticVariable` as one that is always located in the same spot in memory.
+These do **not** change each time the client is opened or switching characters in the same client instance.

+These are the most basic, but unfortunately not very common.

+### Dynamic Variables

+In the case where memory pointers change each client instance, a `DynamicVariable` must be used.
+You can think of these as one or more pointers that can be followed in to get the data value.

+Eventually, the pointer chain should end with a static base address that can be used.

+These are the most common types of variables you will encounter, though they may have a single offset or multiple pointers in a chain.

+### Search Variables

+A less common type, a `SearchVariable` scans a region of memory looking for a certain pattern.
+These are more resilient to change but also require a bit of tweaking to get working properly.

+It is not recommended you use these unless absolutely necessary.

+### Reverse Engineering Tools

+You will need a program like [CheatEngine 7.5+](https://github.com/cheat-engine/cheat-engine).
+This program is not very pretty, but it *is* very powerful.

+It is recommended that you follow the tutorial and complete the first few activities to get familiar with the concepts.
+You will be using many of them when working to get memory offsets from the Dark Ages client.

+### Why would I need to do this?

+If you are using a custom client or a client version that is not currently supported, you will need to do this to retain SleepHunter functionality.

+Some examples may be getting this to work with the Korean Legends of Darkness (LoD) client or a previous client version like 7.18 or older.

+Or if in the random event that a new client version is released after years of no updates, who knows!

 ## Contributing 👨🏻‍💻